Life Less Complicated – An Executive Collaboration

 The underlying theme was how to use data to make life less complicated.
 In essence, how can we get data to work for us, rather than against us, or not at all.
 Whether that’s through open data in healthcare, analytics for a smarter city, making you breath easier or your commute shorter, or to improve our business decision making.

 Some stakeholders for the day have expressed an interest in continuing to discuss these and other themes over the coming year, so we would like to mention that we will be starting an action group to develop and build out practical and commercial solutions to some of the aforementioned issues.
 It will be dedicated to doing things, solving issues as effectively and efficiently as possible, not merely a forum for networking and discussion.
 The outcomes will align with the “Belfast Agenda” as well as Belfast Council’s Smart City Challenges.
-If you would like to find out more, please do get in touch with Ben Carter at firstname.lastname@example.org .
+If you would like to find out more, please do get in touch with on 028 9066 9022 or by emailing firstname.lastname@example.org .